Readability in UX/UI Design

 5. Use Color and Contrast Well

-Proper use of color and contrast significantly affects readability.
-Designers should choose colors that stand out against the background but avoid overly harsh contrasts that can strain the eyes.
-Ideal text-background combinations, such as black text on a white background, look professional and ensure that a wide range of users can access content.
-Designers should note that this includes users with visual impairments, such as color blindness, who will find some color schemes difficult to notice or read.
+Proper use of color and contrast has a great bearing on readability.
+So, choose colors that stand out against the background but stay away from overly harsh contrasts that can strain the eyes.
+Ideal text-background combinations—like black text on a white background—look professional and they make sure that a wide range of users can access content.
+Designers should note that this includes users with visual impairments—like color blindness—who’ll find some color schemes hard to notice or read.

 Image of a green, orange and blue square with text on each to illustrate contrast.